prince-bojji/payroll-system/README.md

 - Java: The core programming language used for the application logic.
 - JavaFX: Used for building the user interface.
 - MySQL: Database management system for storing payroll data.
-- Maven: Build automation tool used for project management and dependency management.